 Remember that research stuff?
 I got you covered.

-Have no doubts that this is a premium option and requires additional adapters and cables which increases the price, but being able to hot-swap your NVMe boot drives on a tiny little machine is rather cool I think, and will make the machines more servicable over the long run.
-I ended up using the following extra pieces per server:
+Have no doubts that this is a premium option and requires additional adapters and cables, but being able to hot-swap your NVMe boot drives on a tiny little machine would be pretty neat and could make them more servicable over the long run.
+I ended up trying out the following:

 Admittedly I didn’t know what OCuLink was until I looked it up, but it’s similar to SAS and related cabling.
 The important thing is that you get an adapter card to plug into a PCIe slot, and use a cable that can break out multiple lanes.
-In this case, I’m going to use one 8X lane of the adapter and break out to two 2X lanes.
-The back of the IcyDock has one 2X connector per M2 slot, and then it will use the existing Serial ATA power/connector that the optical drive used.
+In this case, you use a single 8X lane on the adapter and break out to two 4X lanes.
+The back of the IcyDock has one 4X connector per M2 slot, and then it requires a 12V SATA connector which I discovered too late.

-zfs replace those easily down the road if I need
+zfs replace those or add another mirror easily down the road if I need

 Memory and CPU

 Each machine came with 2x8GB PC4-2133 Unregistered ECC (UDIMMs) which is sufficient to play around with.
-I found a good deal on 4 x Samsung 16GB UDIMMs (M391A2K43BB1-CPB) and will upgrade each to 32GB, and then a full 64GB in time.
+I bought a 64GB kit to add an additional 32GB per machine for 48GB total.
 The E3-1220 V5 CPU that is included can only use up to 2133MHz memory, but you can swap in E3 V6 CPUs and go up to 2400MHz if needed.
-I’m sure it’ll surprise you to hear me say I’m not sure I’ll need the extra power and can justify the expense.
-But remember my criteria didn’t include fast necessarily.
+I went ahead and bought a pair of E3-1270 for fun and will sell the V5s.

-For a short-depth server like this and equally short-depth rack, there are warnings that HP’s OEM rails are no shorter than 24”.
-I’m not going to be pulling these out ouf the cabinet frequently, so I’m opting to let them rest on top of the UPS and PDU.
+For a short-depth server like this and equally short-depth rack, there are warnings that HP’s OEM rails are no shorter than 24".
+I’m not going to be pulling these out ouf the cabinet frequently, so I’m opting to let them rest on top of the UPS and PDU for the time being.
 The little bit of research I did turns up a company called Rack Solutions that make a custom 1U Raven 76 Rail that looks like it would work well enough.
 At ~$130 per set they seem expensive, but prices on eBay for HP rails are astronomical.
 These look like a very solid product especially for short-depth rack applications.